 A Major and Two Minors

 We offer a major in Women’s, Gender and Sexuality Studies and two minors—one in Women’s, Gender and Sexuality Studies and one in Lesbian, Gay, Bisexual, Transgender and Queer Studies (LGBTQ Studies).
-To declare a major or minor, contact WGS Coordinator Brooke Johnson at email@example.com or (773) 442-4771, or WGS Advisor Laurie Fuller at firstname.lastname@example.org or (773) 442-4552, or stop by the WGS office (Room LWH 2096).
+To declare a major or minor, contact WGS Coordinator Kristen Over at firstname.lastname@example.org or (773) 442-5833, or WGS Advisor Laurie Fuller at email@example.com or (773) 442-4552, or stop by the WGS office in Room LWH 2096.